heroui-inc/heroui-native/src/components/checkbox/checkbox.md

 </Checkbox>
 ```

 - **Checkbox**: Main container that handles selection state and user interaction.
 Renders default indicator with checkmark if no children provided.
-Animates background and border color based on selection state.
+Automatically detects surface context for proper styling.
+Supports press scale animation.
 Supports render function children to access state (`isSelected`, `isInvalid`, `isDisabled`).
-- **Checkbox.Indicator**: Optional checkmark container that scales in when selected.
-Renders default check icon if no children provided.
-Handles enter/exit animations and can be replaced with custom indicators.
+- **Checkbox.Indicator**: Optional checkmark container with default slide, scale, opacity, and border radius animations when selected.
+Renders animated check icon with SVG path animation if no children provided.
+Animations can be customized or disabled.
 Supports render function children to access state.

 ## API Reference